 ## geometry

-Once we have a spatial feature it is very easy to plot it using the mapview() function from the same-titled mapview package.
+Once we have a spatial feature, plotting it using the mapview() function from the same-titled mapview package is very easy.
 Note that the mapview() function has many additional arguments (type help(mapview) into the R console), allowing for customization.
 Additionally, we can use the leafpop package to embed tables, images or graphs in pop-ups of our interactive map (Feel free to scroll over the blue marker in the map and click on it!).

 library(mapview)